 Grade Appeal Process: Concerns about the accuracy of grades should first be discussed with the instructor.
 A request for a change of grade is a formal request and must be made within six months of the grade assignment.
-Directions for filing an appeal can be found in the student handbook https://www.com.edu/student-services/docs/Student_Handbook_2023-2024_v2.pdf.
+Directions for filing an appeal can be found in the student handbook Student_Handbook_2022-2023_v4.pdf (com.edu).
 An appeal will not be considered because of general dissatisfaction with a grade, penalty, or outcome of a course.
 Disagreement with the instructor's professional judgment of the quality of the student's work and performance is also not an admissible basis for a grade appeal.